 You will be required to engage a suitably qualified person to undertake a preliminary assessment of the land to determine whether acid sulfate soils are present and whether the proposed works will require an acid sulfate soil management plan.

 Please view Council's Acid Sulfate Soils Fact Sheet or contact City of Canada Bay’s duty planner who will be able to advise you whether or not you require a preliminary assessment or management plan for your proposal.
-A duty planner is available 8.30am to 1.00pm, on Tuesday, Wednesday and Thursday in person at the Customer Service Centre at 1A Marlborough Street Drummoyne (no appointment necessary) or by calling 9911 6555 during these hours.

 The City of Canada Bay is home to extensive waterfront areas.
 While we are able to enjoy our beautiful foreshores, we also have a responsibility to ensure they are kept clean and unpolluted and that we protect habitats of native flora and fauna living there.
 Dirty waterways reduce the aesthetic beauty of our waterways and harm wildlife.